Latest news & events

 With the expansion of our workshop we need help from skilled or semi skilled people that are confident using tools such as nail guns & cross cut saws, etc. For the right people, this could lead to full time employment.

-If you have any spare time on your hands and would like to offer help at the Barn Owl Centre, please call us on 01452 383999.
+If you have any spare time on your hands and would like to offer help at the Barn Owl Centre, please call 01452 383999 and ask to speak to Vincent Jones.

 All travelling expenses will be reimbursed.